Azure-Samples/serverless-chat-langchainjs/docs/quickstart.md

 - [Node.js LTS](https://nodejs.org/download/)
 - [Azure Developer CLI](https://aka.ms/azure-dev/install)
 - [Git](https://git-scm.com/downloads)
 - Azure account.
 If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free) to get free Azure credits to get started.
+If you're a student, you can also get free credits with [Azure for Students](https://aka.ms/azureforstudents).
 - Azure subscription with access enabled for the Azure OpenAI service.
 You can request access with [this form](https://aka.ms/oaiapply).

 ## Setup the sample